fluxcd/flagger/docs/README.md

 - title: Safer Releases
   details: Reduce the risk of introducing a new software version in production by gradually shifting traffic to the new version while measuring metrics like HTTP/gRPC request success rate and latency.
 - title: Flexible Traffic Routing
   details: Shift and route traffic between app versions using a service mesh like Istio, Linkerd or AWS App Mesh.
-If you're not using a service mesh then an ingress controller like NGINX or Gloo can also be used.
+Or if a service mesh does not meet your needs, use an Ingress controller like NGINX or Gloo.
 - title:  Extensible Validation
-  details: Besides the builtin metrics checks, the application analysis can be extended with custom Prometheus metrics and webhooks for running acceptance tests, load tests, or any other custom validation.
+  details: Besides the builtin metrics checks, you can extend your application analysis with custom Prometheus metrics and webooks for running acceptance tests, load tests, or any other custom validation.
 footer: Apache License 2.0 | Copyright © 2019 Weaveworks
 ---